Music Biz Passport

 Tuesday, November 25 | 4 — 5 PM ET

-This panel will explore the critical role of data in the digitalisation of the Japanese music industry, and how accurate, comprehensive and well-managed metadata can unlock new revenue streams, improve discoverability and drive international growth.
+This panel will explore the critical role of data in the digitalization of the Japanese music industry, and how accurate, comprehensive and well-managed metadata can unlock new revenue streams, improve discoverability and drive international growth.

 The discussion will highlight actionable strategies tailored to Japan’s unique needs.
 Industry experts will provide practical examples – such as language barriers, rights management and platform inconsistencies – and practical solutions, demonstrating how shared knowledge can strengthen Japan’s music industry in the global digital landscape.